Commentary

 Frisch examines Burke’s opinion on the American Constitution and why Burke supported the American Revolution even as he would later oppose the French Revolution.

-- Harvey C. Mansfield, "Edmund Burke," History of Political Philosophy, Leo Strauss and Joseph Cropsey, eds., 3rd ed., Chicago: University of Chicago Press, 1987.
+- Mansfield, Harvey C. "Edmund Burke."
+In History of Political Philosophy, edited by Leo Strauss and Joseph Cropsey, 3rd ed., 638–658.
+Chicago: University of Chicago Press, 1987.

 Excerpt: For almost all his adult life, Burke was a politician; for almost thirty years he was a member of the House of Commons, busy with the affairs of his party in the daily management of men and issues.
 His speeches, pamphlets, and books sound the grand… More